NebuPookins/Send-More-Money/README.md

 The easiest way to compile the program is to use SBT.
 You can download SBT from http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html

 While SBT is downloading, you should edit the application.conf file.
+The location is `src/main/resources/application.conf`.
 The two most important things for you to edit are the "twitter-authentication" section, and the "number-of-sum-checkers" field.
 Both fields are explained in the application.conf file itself.

 Once you've edited the application.conf file, and have installed SBT, run sbt